Pulmonary veno-occlusive disease

 Pulmonary vaso-occlusive disease

-In most cases, the cause of pulmonary veno-occlusive disease is unknown.
-The high blood pressure occurs in the pulmonary arteries, which are the lung arteries directly connected to the right side of the heart.
+In most cases, the cause of PVOD is unknown.
+The high blood pressure occurs in the pulmonary arteries.
+These lung arteries are directly connected to the right side of the heart.

 The disorder is most common among children and young adults.
-As the disease gets worse, it causes narrowed pulmonary veins, pulmonary artery hypertension, and congestion and swelling of the lungs.
+As the disease gets worse, it causes:

 Symptoms may include any of the following: